EstebanVictorio/SlimFastTemplate/README.md

 * [Slim](https://www.slimframework.com/): The main framework of this project template, mentioned above.
 * [Twig](https://twig.symfony.com/): A PHP Template Engine.

 All credits go to their respective owners.
+To use this template, you must prepare your environment on your project so it supports the requirements above.

 ## Template Main Structure
     .